-Our Nepali partner CONCERN has identified seven brick factories near Kathmandu, and together we will place 210 children from these factories in school for at least three years.
-The campaign has already enrolled 50 children in school since June 2015 and most are thriving.
+Our Nepali partner CONCERN hopes to place 210 children from the seven factories in school for at least three years.
+The campaign has already enrolled 50 children in school since June 2015, with help from the Global Fund for Children, and most are thriving.
 They are profiled below and on the Rescued! tab.

 Tila carries bricks from the field to the kiln.
 She is paid $2.9 for every 1000 bricks.

-Some of the 210 children will be enrolled in village schools where they live, in the mountainous district of Ramechhap, thus ensuring that they never set foot in a factory.
-CONCERN may provide some of these families with goats if it will persuade parents to remain home with their child.
+Some of the 210 children will be enrolled where they live, in the mountainous district of Ramechhap, thus ensuring that they never set foot in a factory.
+CONCERN may provide some families with goats as an incentive for parents to remain home with their child.

-The remaining children will accompany their parents down to the brick factories in the Kathmandu Valley when the brick season begins.
-But instead of working, they will be enrolled at one of three government schools – Faidoka, Suryodaya and Dattatraya.
-CONCERN will follow up to make sure that they are not pressured to turn (“flip”) bricks before or after school, to the detriment of their health and education.
-We will also seek funding to provide extra tuition in the schools, to help them complete their homework.
+The remaining children will, as usual, accompany their parents to factories in the Kathmandu Valley when the brick season begins.
+But instead of working, they will be enrolled at one of three government schools.
+CONCERN will follow up to make sure that they are not turning (“flipping”) bricks before or after school, to the detriment of their education.
+We will also provide extra tuition in the schools, to help them with homework.

-The campaign will also work with the seven owners, who have pledged to end all child labor in their factories.
-The owners will be asked to improve living conditions, which are often appalling and affect the academic performance of children who live in their factories.
-This will not be easy, but CONCERN has shown how it can be done in the past by funding water tanks, toilets, and day care centers for the infants of working parents.
-The owners agree in principle.
+The campaign will work with the factory owners, who have pledged to end all child labor.
+They will be asked to improve living conditions, which are often appalling and affect the academic performance of children who live in their factories.
+This will not be easy, but CONCERN has shown the way by funding water tanks, toilets, and day care centers for the infants of working parents.

 The final component of the campaign will be advocacy.
-In Nepal, CONCERN will work through the association of brick owners to abolish the system of recruitment, which offers workers an advance at high rates of interest – a form of bonded labor.
+In Nepal, CONCERN will urge factory owners to stop offering their workers an advance at high rates of interest – a form of bonded labor.

 From Washington, AP will reach out to American students and schools and encourage debate about child labor.
-We will continue to send Peace Fellows to work at CONCERN and raise funds for individual families, as we are doing with other campaigns.
-Donations can be made through Global Giving and directly to this page.
+We will also continue to send Peace Fellows to work at CONCERN and raise funds for individual families.
+Donations can be made through Global Giving or by clicking at the top right of this page.
+Thank you!
+(December 2016)

 Asmita is one of 13 children who are going to school in their home village, high in the mountains of Ramechhap, instead of working in the brick kilns as a result of this campaign.
 In 2015 Asmita made the long journey from Ramechhap to the Kathmandu valley, where she helped her father and oldest brother to make bricks.
 But this year she has been able to remain in the Panchakanya village school with her mother and siblings.
 Asmita wants to be a teacher and enjoys learning Nepali.
 AP is seeking $150 to enable Asmita to remain in school in 2017.